Frequently Asked Questions for Online Traffic School in California

 Taking our course will help you prevent a recent traffic ticket and points from showing up on your public driving record.
 In turn, your violation will not be reported to your insurance company, which will help you avoid a costly spike in your premium rate.

 Yes!
-Your California online traffic school course is state-licensed by the California Department of Motor Vehicles (DMV) to meet all requirements for a traffic ticket.
-It is available throughout the state, in cities and counties such as:
+Our California online traffic school course is state-licensed by the California Department of Motor Vehicles (DMV) to meet all requirements for a traffic ticket.

 If you successfully complete a DMV-licensed traffic school course before the deadline you were given, you will not have points added to your driving record.
 A confidential conviction will show up on your driving record (unless you have a commercial driver’s license, in which case the conviction will appear on your record).

 You will need to pay the court an administrative fee for opting to take traffic school as well as the traffic school fee.
 Remember that you must have the court’s permission in order to receive credit for traffic school.